 "Whole Life politics means that your worth is not determined by your value to the economy.
 I will work to make an economy that values life from conception until natural death, womb to tomb.
 In the end, we're better off making sure everyone has the best chance to succeed.
 No one is disposable.
 No one." - Shane Hoffman

 A reformed economy is the center of what must be done to create a more just society.
 Economics is at the heart of our ability provide for ourselves and our families.
 It determines access to opportunity.
 It determines the quality of our nutrition, our ability to access timely health care, and sleep in a warm place.

-Our economy is completely upside down and expects the majority to do the most for the least compensation while executives and shareholders reap beyond what they've sown.
+Our economy is completely upside down and expects the majority to do the most for the least compensation while executives and shareholders reap too far beyond what they've sown.
 We cannot continue down this path.
-I will share new ideas for structuring our economy over the upcoming months.
+We must take the prybar to "too big to fail" and to the mega-corporations siphoning money out of local communities.
+We must encourage business models that distribute fair, living wages.
 We will return "for the people" to the economy via the power of Congress and the power of you.
+Look for the hashtags: